joshgerdes/jekyll-uno/_draft/Get-Ahead-with-Self-Hosted-Agents-and-Container-Apps-Jobs.md

 | Container Apps Jobs | Can run containerized tasks that execute for a finite duration and exit, allowing you to perform tasks such as data processing, machine learning, or any scenario requiring on-demand processing.
 Container apps and jobs run in the same environment, allowing them to share capabilities such as networking and logging. | You have less control over the environment, you cannot install dependent software needed for builds and deployments, and machine-level caches and configurations do not persist from run to run. |
 | Azure Virtual Machine scale set | You have more control over the environment, allowing you to install dependent software needed for your builds and deployments.
 Machine-level caches and configuration persist from run to run, which can boost speed. | Maintenance and upgrades are not taken care of for you; you need to manage the agent yourself. |

-Container Apps Jobs allow you to run containerized tasks that execute for a finite duration and exit, performing tasks such as data processing, machine learning, or any scenario where on-demand processing is required.
+Container Apps Jobs allows you to run containerized tasks that execute for a finite duration and exit, performing tasks such as data processing, machine learning, or any scenario requiring on-demand processing.
 Container apps and jobs run in the same environment, allowing them to share capabilities such as networking and logging.
 However, you have less control over the environment, you cannot install dependent software needed for builds and deployments, and machine-level caches and configurations do not persist from run to run.

 *The choice between Container Apps and VM scale sets for Azure DevOps agents should consider your specific project requirements and constraints.
 Each option has its own set of advantages and trade-offs.*